gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 ![Trained steering angles][image_steering_angle_histogram]

-The augmentation of training data is applied dynamically during training, resulting in a continuously varied stream of training samples.
-I found in practice this was an effective means of preventing the model from overfitting to the training data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+##### Model Training & Validation

+Overall I collected 10540 training data samples.
 The training data is randomly shuffled, and 20% is separated into a validation data set.

+Images are pre-processed in the model as follows:
+1. Top 60 and bottom 20 pixels are cropped out
+2. Image is converted to floating-point
+3. Image is normalized to range [-1.0, 1.0]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 30 as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.